-Based on the 9/19/2013 submittal, DTE River Rouge is choosing to comply with these requirements based on a manufacturer's certification (60.4211(b)(1)).
-From AQD's view of the Generac website, Generac publishes a warranty entitled "United States Environmental Protection Agency & California Warranty Statement (Stationary Compression-Ignition Generators)" wherein it states "for 1996 and later model year non-road diesel engines" that the engine was "[d]esigned, built and equipped so as to conform with all applicable regulations adopted by the EPA and CARB pursuant to their respective authority" The warranty expires after 5 years or 3,000 hours of use; nevertheless, it is presumed that the Generac model engines at DTE River Rouge were EPA certified at the time of purchase.
+Based on the 9/29/2015 submittal, DTE River Rouge is choosing to comply with these requirements based on a manufacturer's certification (60.4211(b)(1)).
+From AQD's view of the Generac website, Generac publishes a warranty entitled "United States Environmental Protection Agency & California Warranty Statement (Stationary Compression-Ignition Generators)" wherein it states "for 1996 and later model year non-road diesel engines" that the engine was "[d]designed, built and equipped so as to conform with all applicable regulations adopted by the EPA and CARB pursuant to their respective authority" The warranty expires after 5 years or 3,000 hours of use; nevertheless, it is presumed that the Generac model engines at DTE River Rouge were EPA certified at the time of purchase.
+The manufacturer certification should be on file from previous inspections.

-I.4, II.1.a, VI.2 - Compliance - Sulfur dioxide emissions from each generator not to exceed 120 parts per million by volume at 50% excess air - The ppmv emission limit correlates to a sulfur in fuel oil content of 0.30 percent by weight, or 3,000 ppmw.
-Provided DTE River Rouge continues to demonstrate compliance with the 15 ppmw sulfur requirement for nonroad diesel fuel at SC II.1.a, the AQD will presume the sulfur in exhaust gas concentration is achieved.

-II.1.a and b, VI.2 - Compliance - Per DTE River Rouge's submittal of 8/11/2011, each generator has a displacement of 0.6 liters per cylinder, therefore by 60.4207(b) these units are required to use diesel fuel that meets the requirements at 80.510(b) for nonroad diesel fuel; 80.510(b) limits the fuel to a maximum sulfur content of 15 ppmw and either a minimum cetane index of 40 or a maximum aromatic content of 35% by volume; compliance demonstration is not required by the MACT or NSPS but is included as a condition of the ROP-According to an 8/11/2011 submittal, DTE River Rouge utilizes ultra-low sulfur diesel fuel from Marathon Petroleum which, by contract, meets the sulfur and cetane requirements.
-In the 9/19/2013 submittal, DTE River Rouge includes a letter from Marathon Petroleum, dated 6/5/2013, indicating that all Certificates of Analyses for the fuel oil sold within the last five years show the sulfur content was less than 15 ppm by weight.

-III.1 through 2 - Compliance - Each generator to be operated and maintained according to manufacturer's instructions and so as to achieve emission standards over the life of the unit (60.4206, 60.4211(a)(1) and (2)) - Each of the three Generac units were viewed during the inspection of 9/17/2013 and appeared well-maintained.
-An example of maintenance activities is provided in the 9/19/2013 submittal.
+- I.4, II.1.a, VI.2 Compliance Sulfur dioxide emissions from each generator not to exceed 120 parts per million by volume at 50% excess air The ppmv emission limit correlates to a sulfur in fuel oil content of 0.30 percent by weight, or 3,000 ppmw.
+Provided DTE River Rouge continues to demonstrate compliance with the 15 ppmw sulfur requirement for nonroad diesel fuel at SC II.1.a, the AQD will presume the sulfur in exhaust gas concentration is achieved. - II.1.a and b, VI.2 Compliance Per DTE River Rouge's submittal of 8/11/2011, each generator has a displacement of 0.6 liters per cylinder, therefore by 60.4207(b) these units are required to use diesel fuel that meets the requirements at 80.510(b) for nonroad diesel fuel; 80.510(b) limits the fuel to a maximum sulfur content of 15 ppmw and either a minimum cetane index of 40 or a maximum aromatic content of 35% by volume; compliance demonstration is not required by the MACT or NSPS but is included as a condition of the ROP-According to an 8/11/2011 submittal, DTE River Rouge utilizes ultra-low sulfur diesel fuel from Marathon Petroleum which, by contract, meets the sulfur and cetane requirements.
+In the past inspection period (2013), DTE River Rouge submitted a letter from Marathon Petroleum indicating that all Certificates of Analyses for the fuel oil sold within the previous five years show the sulfur content was less than 15 ppm by weight. - III.1 through 2 Compliance Each generator to be operated and maintained according to manufacturer's instructions and so as to achieve emission standards over the life of the unit (60.4206, 60.4211(a)(1) and (2)) - Each of the three Generac units were viewed during the inspection of 9/20/2015 and appeared well-maintained.
+An example of maintenance activities is provided in the 9/29/2015 submittal.